bbauska/W3Cx-3of5/README.md

 </details>

 <p>The above code shows how a file can be read as text.
-The function is called, for example by clicking on the button corresponding to a <input type="file" id="file"  onchange="readFileContent(this.files)"/>, and by choosing a file.</p>
+The function is called, for example by clicking on the button corresponding to a &lt;input type="file" id="file"  onchange="readFileContent(this.files)"/>, and by choosing a file.</p>
 <ul>
   <li><i>Line 12</i> is executed first, and asks the Reader object to read the file f as text.
 As this takes some time, it's an asynchronous operation that will be executed by the browser in the background.
 When the file is read, the reader.onload callback function is called.</li>
-  <li><i>Line 4</i> is executed after *line 12*, and is called only when the file content is available.
+  <li><i>Line 4</i> is executed after <i>line 12</i>, and is called only when the file content is available.
 This callback takes an event e as a unique parameter, and e.target.result is the file content.</li>
 </ul>
 Try a variation of the above code in your browser, that displays the file content in a text area.
 This example is detailed further in the course.
 Click and select a text file below: